 Thanks for coming

 This site contains my father’s stories and my own.
-We’ve both enjoyed writing — My Dad, the coal miner’s son, about life as an immigrant Kiwi working man and WW2 soldier.
-Me, more randomly, about travel, business, friendship, life at work, good times, tough times — the real people Heather and I have met along the way — in fact whatever comes to mind! ~ Ian Baugh.
+We’ve both enjoyed writing.
+My Dad, the coal miner’s son, wrote about life as an immigrant Kiwi working man and WW2 soldier.
+I’m writing about our family history and, more randomly, about travel, business, friendship, life at work, good times, tough times — the real people Heather and I have met along the way, and me.
+In fact whatever comes to mind. ~ Ian Baugh.

 Latest blog posts

 - Anzac DayLast Anzac Day my nephew Peter asked me if there was any way he could access his grandfather’s war stories to read to his kids.
 I had to disappoint him but said I was working at publishing them online.
 Well, it took the best part of a year but, finally, you can read them on this site, as well as his stories about the Depression.
 Please treat it as a work in progress.
-There are only a few photos, for example.
-I’d like to add more, and if possible more war stories after Alamein.
-Some people find the change in … Read more
+There are … Read more

 - Zooming outThere’s a scene near the end of Dr Zhivago (the movie) where the sick Zhivago sees Lara, his lost love, walking down the street as the tram he’s on passes her by.
 He struggles to get off and catch up with her but collapses and dies.
 She walks on.
-We’ve spent the entire movie, the entire book, focused on them, and then the story pans out and they become just two among the nameless millions.
-Dad was one of 311,000 men who fought at El Alamein.
-It was a decisive but — based on the people, military and civilian, who … Read more
+We’ve spent the entire movie, the entire book, focused on them, and then the story pans out and they become just two among the nameless millions. … Read more

 I don’t feel qualified in a literary sense to comment but having lived on the fringes of your stories has, for me, been a marvellous journey too.
 With only instinct as my companion, you are truly a worthy successor to ‘Cliff Baugh.’
 I enjoyed many aspects of his writing in particular the way his experiences reinforced those of my father’s childhood.
 Your writing exceeds Cliff’s in your ability to stand to one side so as to comment on your internal experiences, your thoughts and emotions.